SM Spirituality Media

 Background

-Steven Gray began Zen practice at nineteen under Arvis Justi, a lay teacher in the Maezumi lineage in San Jose, California.
-He sat for fourteen years before, in 1996, his teacher asked him to begin teaching.
-He took the name Adyashanti — Sanskrit for primordial peace — and stepped outside the formal Zen container while keeping its trained eye for what is and isn't actually happening in the meditator's experience.
+Steven Gray began Zen practice at nineteen under Arvis Justi, a lay teacher in the Maezumi line in San Jose, California.
+He sat for fourteen years before being authorised to teach in 1996.
+He took the name Adyashanti and stepped outside the formal Zen container.
+He kept the trained eye for what is and isn't actually happening in a meditator's experience.
+The decision to teach in English without the apparatus of robes, kōans or Japanese terminology shaped the rest of his work.
+His talks since the late 1990s have been delivered mostly from his base in California to retreats and online audiences.

 What's distinctive

 His teaching is closer to inquiry than to method.
-Where Rupert Spira tends toward philosophically precise instruction and Mooji toward direct interrogation, Adyashanti's voice is closer to a friend reasoning out loud.
-He works less by adding new terminology than by undermining the assumptions a seeker has accumulated — including, often, the assumption that there is something to seek.
-The phrase true meditation recurs in his work: not a technique, but the recognition that awareness is already present and complete.
+Rupert Spira§ tends toward philosophically precise instruction.
+Mooji§ tends toward direct interrogation.
+Adyashanti's voice sits closer to a friend reasoning out loud.
+He works less by adding new terminology than by undermining the assumptions a seeker has built up.
+That includes, often, the assumption that there is something to seek.
+The phrase true meditation recurs in his work.
+It is not a technique.
+It is the recognition that awareness§ is already present and complete.

 Where to encounter him

-Do Nothing is a clean single piece of his teaching in the index — short, direct, and characteristic.
-The instruction is precisely what the title says, and it lands or it doesn't; he is unhurried about which.
+Do Nothing is a clean single piece of his teaching in the index.
+It is short, direct, and characteristic.
+The instruction is precisely what the title says.
+It lands or it doesn't, and he is unhurried about which.
+The talk is a fair sample of his method: not a technique to apply, but an invitation to stop applying one.

 — end of entry —